telstra/MessagingAPI-SDK-node/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/createSubscription>.

 The function `subscription.create` can be used to create a subscription.

 It takes the following arguments:

 -   `activeDays` (optional): The number of days the subscription will be active, defaults to 30.
--   `notifyUrl` (optional): A notification URL that will be POSTed to whenever a new message (i.e. a reply to a message sent) arrives at this destination address.
+-   `notifyUrl` (optional): A notification URL that will be POSTed to whenever a new message (i.e. a reply to a message sent) arrives at this destination address. \*\*If you are using a domain URL you must include the forward slash at the end of the URL (e.g. http://www.example.com/).\*\*

 It returns an object with the following properties: